qri-io/rfcs/text/0012-CLI-commands.md

 be sooner.

-Keep in mind that by default your IPFS repo is capped at 10GB in size, if you adjust this cap using IPFS, qri will respect it.
+Keep in mind that by default your IPFS repo is capped at 10GB in size, if you adjust this cap using IPFS, Qri will respect it.

-In the future we’ll add a flag that’ll force immediate removal of a dataset from both qri & IPFS.
-Promise.
+Use the `--free` flag to force immediate removal of a dataset from both qri & IPFS to free up the space that was taken up by that dataset.

 ```
 qri remove [flags] <dataset_reference>